 Company profits have risen sharply at the same time, but the pay of workers has stagnated during this period, and many jobs have been lost in traditional industries.

 PR publisher Paul Holmes quotes Christopher Storck, head of a large German consultancy and professor of communication management and strategy at a Berlin university: “Business leaders have to reconnect with society again.
 Companies have to create value for all stakeholders.
 They have to establish and maintain mutually beneficial relationships with all individuals, groups and communities who provide resources that the organization wants to deploy in its value creation process.”

-However, 64% of employees surveyed in a CEB survey of 6,686 employees in 2016 said a top-down approach lowers their level of trust and confidence in their leaders.
+However, 64% of employees surveyed in a CEB survey of 6,686 employees in 2016 said their bosses persist in a top-down approach that lowers workers’ level of trust and confidence in their leaders.
 Workers say they hesitate and wait for direction before changing their work methods.
 They report that they are doing too much unproductive work and they tend to resist change.

 CEB consultants conclude that the organization should push decision-making and accountability closer to the frontline.
 Management should use a two-way conversation strategy, not just a communication strategy.
 The best leaders engage employees in a dialogue rather than increase the volume of communication delivered to them, ie they should listen with more respect.

 In their 2016 survey, the CEB consultants found two-way communication makes employees less anxious (29% compared with the top-down-telling approach causing anxiety among 51%), increases employee hope (35% compared with 17%), reduces employee anger (5% compared with 24%) and builds organizational pride (59% compared with 27%).